scipy/scipy/doc/source/tutorial/stats/sampling.rst

 called `UNU.RAN <http://statmath.wu.ac.at/software/unuran/>`__ are used
 for speed and performance.
 Please look at
 `UNU.RAN's documentation <http://statmath.wu.ac.at/software/unuran/doc/unuran.html>`__
 for an in-depth explanation of these methods.
-It is heavily referred for writing this tutorial and the documentation of all the generators.
+It is heavily referred to for writing this tutorial and the documentation of all the generators.